oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 The `rebase` does the following:

 - Minimizes the image size.
-The alternative `update` command does not remove old WebLogic installs in the image but instead layers new WebLogic installs on top of the original install.
+The alternative `update` command does not remove old WebLogic installations in the image but instead layers new WebLogic installations on top of the original installation.

 - Creates a new WebLogic image by copying an existing WebLogic domain home from an existing image to a new image.